 Soups and Stews

-Soups and stews have long sustained the Oaxacan appetite, and they're perfect substrates for the state's bounty of vegetables and various chilies.
+Soups and stews have long sustained the Oaxacan appetite, and they're perfect substrates for the state's bounty of vegetables and various chiles.
 You can find these dishes all over Mexico, but Oaxacan versions bear a particular complexity in their seasoning.

-These stews laced with chili stretch back to the Aztecs.
+These stews laced with chile stretch back to the Aztecs.
 They were typically vegetarian and cooked without fat (as was Aztec cooking generally) in a preparation called chillmoli.
 Contemporary interpretations benefit from meat and ingredients imported by immigrants, but they still provide a tangible link to the region's ancient kitchen.

 Many preparations in Oaxaca mirror those of neighboring states.
 There's cocido, a card-carrying member of the meat-lover's club.
 Near Veracruz, you'll find variations on tesmole, made with different herbs depending on the protein used.
-Beef is a major theme here, and you'll find riffs on chile caldo, a soup of pork and beef cooked with squash, runner beans, and chilies, and variations on caldo de res, or beef soup, throughout.
+Beef is a major theme here, and you'll find riffs on chile caldo, a soup of pork and beef cooked with squash, runner beans, and chiles, and variations on caldo de res, or beef soup, throughout.

-Sometimes prepared as a side dish to be enjoyed alongside barbacoa, masita, at its most complex, is a preparation of soupy cracked corn cooked in the barbacoa pit and served with shredded barbacoa and chili sauce.
+Sometimes prepared as a side dish to be enjoyed alongside barbacoa, masita, at its most complex, is a preparation of soupy cracked corn cooked in the barbacoa pit and served with shredded barbacoa and chile sauce.
 It calls to mind the hominy stew pozole, a widely known and much beloved dish from Jalisco.
 But cracked corn is a longstanding if little known part of the Oaxacan repertoire, as in segueza, where it is toasted and ground and then stewed with chiles, tomatillos, tomatoes, and rabbit, shows.